What is Application Programming Interface (API)?

 In the previous article, we discussed Electronic Data Interchange (EDI) and its use within the transportation industry.
-In this article, we will discuss another, more recently adapted, yet very popular integration method known as Application Programming Interface (API).
+In this article, we will be talking about another, more recently adopted, yet very popular protocol known as Application Programming Interface (API).

 What is API?

-An app finds the Delta flight status by sending a message in a standard format (API) to delta.com and the delta.com API then returns that status of that flight.
+An app finds the Delta flight status by simply sending a message in a standard format (API) to delta.com and the API on the Delta website then returns the status of that flight directly to the app.

-• Social Media – allows apps to interact with the social media platform’s function
+- Social Media – allows native or third-party apps to interact with the social media platform’s functions

-• Weather Channel – allows weather from The Weather Channel within an application
+- Weather Channel – allows weather from The Weather Channel to populate within an application

-• Dropbox – allows for an app to sync Dropbox files
+- Dropbox – allows for an app to sync Dropbox files across platforms securely

 API use in Transportation